pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 =========================

-This file MAY be created by installers to indicate when packages contain components intended or discovery and use by other code, including console scripts and other applications that the installer has made available for execution.
+This file MAY be created by installers to indicate when packages contain components intended for discovery and use by other code, including console scripts and other applications that the installer has made available for execution.